This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 Reduce toxins to decrease your dog’s chances of benign tumors

-I covered this in my cancer blog in good detail.
+A few tips to shrink a dog lipoma naturally were covered in my cancer blog.
 A quick summary is to remove as many toxins as possible.
-A few ways to accomplish this is to give your pets filtered water to remove things like arsenic, utilize pet-friendly cleaning methods, buy lead-free pet bowls and use a chemical-free flea treatment.
+A few ways to accomplish this are to give your pets filtered water to remove things like arsenic, utilize pet-friendly cleaning methods, buy lead-free pet bowls and use a chemical-free flea treatment.
 Removing toxins like heavy metals takes time and is a multi-step approach!

 1) Outdoor chemicals: While we can’t control all chemicals like the ones that are sprayed in the air or those that come to your property because of neighbors using them, we can do a few things to protect our pets.